-Emanuela Zuccalà is a freelance journalist, writer and film-maker based in Milano, Italy, experienced in women’s issues and human rights.
-Her work has been published, among others, by Io Donna and Corriere della Sera in Italy, El Pais in Spain, Worldcrunch and Le Courrier International in France, Mail&Guardian in South Africa.
+Emanuela Zuccalà is an independent journalist, writer and film-maker experienced in women’s issues and human rights.
+Her work has been published, among others, by Io Donna, Corriere della Sera and D-la Repubblica in Italy, El Pais in Spain, Worldcrunch in France, Mail&Guardian in South Africa.
 Author of 7 books published in Italy, Portugal, Brazil and Poland, since 2012 she's been partner of the cultural organization Zona which develops visual journalist projects.

-She’s been awarded by several Italian and international prizes, as the For Diversity-Against Discrimination Award of the European Commission (2007), the Enzo Baldoni Journalist Award of Milano Province (2009), the Press Freedom Award of Reporters Sans Frontières Austria (2012).
+She’s been awarded by several Italian and international prizes, as the For Diversity-Against Discrimination Award of the European Commission (Belgium, 2007), the Enzo Baldoni Journalist Award of Milano Province (Italy, 2009), the Press Freedom Award of Reporters Sans Frontières Austria (Wien, 2012), the Mila Award for Gender Equality of Lleida municipality (Spain, 2017).
 She was also finalist at the Anna Lindh Foundation's Mediterranean Journalist Award (2011).

 UNCUT is a web-documentary on female genital mutilations (FGM), with a data journalism survey through Africa and Europe.
 It narrates stories of women in Kenya, Somaliland, Ethiopia, where FGM has been fought hard—and successfully.